cardboard-iguana/cardboard-iguana.com/log/2022-08-02-aws-deep-dive.md

 AWS accounts are commonly used to provide hard(er) permission boundaries between teams and application functions.

-”Organizations“ provides a “meta account” feature (called the “root” account) that can centralize billing and enforce features *within* the member accounts.
+"Organizations" provides a "meta account" feature (called the "root" account) that can centralize billing and enforce features *within* the member accounts.

 Within organizations, accounts can be grouped using an OU model.

-Permissions are enforced using “service control policies (SCPs), which enable/disable services/APIs and can set permission ceilings.
+Permissions are enforced using "service control policies (SCPs), which enable/disable services/APIs and can set permission ceilings.
 SCPs can be applied to individual accounts or to entire OUs.

 Note that SCPs do *not* apply directly to IAM objects.
-Instead, think of them as providing limits that those IAM objects (and the account’s root user!) must operate within.
+Instead, think of them as providing limits that those IAM objects (and the account's root user!) must operate within.

 ## Compliance

-AWS compliance reports and agreements are consolidated into a single portal, called “Artifact”.
+AWS compliance reports and agreements are consolidated into a single portal, called "Artifact".

 ## DDoS Attacks